biobakery/maaslin/README.md

 > -a -F cage -s none

 ### Troubleshooting ###

-When trying to run a script I am told I do not have permission even though file permissions have been set for myself.

-**Solution:** Most likely, you need to set the main MaAsLin script (Maaslin.R) to executable.

 When trying to run with an args file it appears that these parameters are not applied to the run.